 At Hahn Loeser

-Craig's role as a legal advisor to businesses is complemented by his experience as a corporate counselor, which includes service as a member of Great Lakes Cheese Co., Inc., one of the largest privately-owned food companies in the U.S. He also serves as the primary U.S. corporate counsel for Head NV, an European-based international sports equipment conglomerate.
+Craig's role as a legal advisor to businesses is complemented by his experience as a corporate counselor, which includes service as a director of Great Lakes Cheese Co., Inc., one of the largest privately-owned food companies in the U.S. He also serves as the primary U.S. corporate counsel for Head NV, an European-based international sports equipment conglomerate.

 Craig was recently appointed by the United States Trade Representative to serve on the Trade Advisory Committee on Africa to provide advice in the establishment of United States trade policy throughout Africa.